We've added an 8:30 a.m. yoga class on Wednesdays beginning, Feb. 3. It's a $10 drop-in class. First class is free!

 See our newly renovated studio below...

 “Nature is always in motion.
 Man also should strengthen without interruption.”

 - The I Ching (Book of Changes)

-The Oshkosh T'ai Chi Center is a place dedicated to the art of T'ai Chi as a means to improve the health of the community, by teaching individuals to embody the principals of what the Chinese call the "Supreme Ultimate."
+Located in the Stevens Park neighborhood, the Oshkosh T'ai Chi Center is a place dedicated to the art of T'ai Chi as a means to improve the health of the community, by teaching individuals to embody the principals of what the Chinese call the "Supreme Ultimate."
 According to Professor Cheng Man-Ch’ing, "T’ai Chi is both an integrated exercise and an enjoyable sport for all: rich and poor, strong and weak, young and old, male and female.
 Weather does not inhibit its practice.
 Requirements of time and space are minimal.
 If one has a space approximately four feet on a side and can spare ten minutes a day, he can practice T’ai Chi without spending a cent."